VA Loan Inspection Requirements

 - Heat/Air – Depending on the part of the country where the home is located, having proper heat or proper air conditioning can be a necessity.
 For example, in the upper northern states where temperatures can drop well below freezing at night during the winter, having a proper source of heat can literally save lives.
 On the other hand, in the deep south where temperatures can get up to 100 or above during the summer, a good working air conditioner can prevent health problems.

-The VA rules state that if any of these problems are discovered during the appraisal, the seller will need to make the necessary repairs before the loan can be closed.
+The VA rules require that if there is evidence of any of these problems discovered during the VA appraisal (not the home inspection), the seller will need to make the necessary repairs before the VA loan can be closed.

 Safety for Buyer and Lender